What are NVQs?See All Uni Advice Articles

-NVQs stand for National Vocational Qualifications in England and are equivalent to the Scottish Vocational Qualification (SVQ) in Scotland.
-Both of these awards are work based awards, achieved through assessments and training.
+NVQ stands for National Vocational Qualifications in England and is equivalent to the Scottish Vocational Qualification (SVQ) in Scotland.
+Both of these awards are work-based awards, achieved through assessments and training.
 Studying for an NVQ is a good option if you know exactly what job you would like to progress to.

 When will I study these?

 An NVQ can be studied at a school or college if you have a work placement, it can also be studied by full-time employees at the workplace, or by part-time workers if they need to further a particular skill.
 You may also study for an NVQ as part of an apprenticeship (Learn more on what are apprenticeships).
 It is a great qualification to study for as you do not have to give up work to earn the qualification.
 As there are different levels of NVQs, each is very accessible to study as and when suits you, depending on your current experience.